 I must admit that it can be confusing for an entry level woodworker of which path to follow today.
 Is their work intended to be batched out or instead created as one-offs?
 The larger issue becomes the processes used to achieve this goal.
 The use of modern technology can be enticing, where visions of machines magically create components for furniture never ceases to amaze.
 Machinery manufacturers are constantly upgrading their offerings to where the learning curve for CNC is rapidly diminishing.
 This would be at the extreme end of full automation.
 At the traditional end, new and often improved releases of traditional hand tools continue to occur.
 High quality and precisely machined hand tools are widely available today.
 The single most common and necessary component in the traditional, hand tool equation is the necessity to manually push or pull a hand plane, saw or chisel in order to prepare wood, smooth wood or to create joinery.
 So a large component of manual labor is involved.

 This is the dilemma facing many woodworkers today, specifically new woodworkers.
 I don’t pretend to have a solution and can only form an opinion through many years of experience in both camps.
-As a former hi-tech person, I would much rather work with traditional, time-proven methods than to embrace the latest in machinery whose goal is to make my life easier.
+As a former hi-tech person and convert to a quieter form of woodworking, I would much rather work with traditional, time-proven methods than to embrace the latest in machinery whose goal is to make my life easier.
 I too faced this dilemma and have been minimizing the use of machinery in my woodworking.
 In the process, I have since learned to appreciate wood as a medium and not just to use it as a means to an end.
-The machines I use today are effectively motorized hand tools, nothing sophisticated.
+The only machines I use today are effectively motorized hand tools, nothing sophisticated.
 This is where I draw the line.